-Deuteronomy 22:5 KJV says, The woman shall not wear that which pertaineth [keli] unto a man [geber], neither shall a man [geber] put on a woman’s garment [simlah]: for all that do so are abomination unto the LORD thy God.
+Deuteronomy 22:5 KJV says, The woman shall not wear that which pertaineth [keli]of a man [geber], neither shall a man [geber] put on a woman’s garment [simlah]: for all that do so are abomination unto the LORD thy God.

-We previously looked at how a geber man was a mighty man or man of valor.
+We have looked at how a geber-man was a mighty man or man of valor.
 The first definition given in the concordance of keli pertains to general things, such as utensils and vessels, and not things worn.
-So we are after the second definition which pertains to things a geber man would wear:
+So we are after the second definition which pertains to things a geber-man would wear:

 2 utensil, implement, apparatus: